wureset-tools/docs/docs/reset-components.md

 # Reset Components

-If you are continuously getting Windows Update Fails issue then it is the time to reset Windows Update Components to its default value.

-This tool was primarily designed to solve issues related to Windows Update Components.
+If you are experiencing persistent issues with Windows Update, it may be necessary to reset the Windows Update Components to their default settings.
+This tool is specifically designed to address issues related to these components.

 > ### Contents
 >